 Can Physicians Recommend Supplements?
 A look at the rules and regulations

-By Eziah Syed, CEO MEND
+By Eziah Syed, CEO of MEND

 Note: we provide here summary guidelines interpreted from our readings of the published rules and regulations.
 This article is for informational purposes only and should not be used in lieu of legal advice.
-It is always advisable for physicians to do their own investigation and/or seek independent counsel.
+It is always advisable for physicians to do their own investigations and/or seek independent counsel.

 In this article

 We get this question from time to time as we work with physicians to make our clinical nutrition products available to patients.
 “Am I allowed to offer this to my patients and make money from it?”
 “Is it a violation of Stark Law?”
 We have studied the law and in this article, we answer these questions and aim to bring some clarity and simplicity so that medical professionals can have peace of mind knowing that they are fully compliant to the laws when choosing to implement a nutrition program.

 The first thing to consider, and which supports the first requirement as to whether or not offering nutritional supplements is permissible, is that many leading hospitals have implemented clinical nutrition programs.
 They have done this in light of established science and a growing body of placebo-controlled randomized trials demonstrating that nutritional optimization of a patient can lead to better outcomes.
 The science on dietary supplements has come a long way and is becoming standard practice at leading hospitals.

 While laws can vary by state, the following set of guidelines generally apply to most states – it is important to check to see if your state guidelines are different.
 The first requirement is whether or not there is clinical and scientific merit to the nutrition product that is being recommended to a patient.
 If there is an established scientific reason to believe that the condition a physician is treating could benefit from the supplement, such as published studies in established journals, then this permissibility test has been met.